Although many healthy lifestyle programs state, ‘it’s not a diet’, the belief that being overweight is unhealthy remains.

 It promises weight loss?
 It’s a diet.

 Weight loss is frequently listed as a health benefit alongside increasing muscle mass and energy or cleansing and healing your body.
-The insidious message is that weight loss is a possibility on the so-named program and that weight loss is healthy.

-These lifestyle programs can provide a glimmer of hope that you’ll achieve a healthy weight when your health improves.
-If you believe that weight loss is healthy, this logic will remain: you have not ditched the diet mentality.
+If you believe weight loss is healthy, this logic will remain: you have not ditched the diet mentality.

 At face value, aspiring for health can seem to be an improvement over adopting extreme and potentially harmful methods in the pursuit of weight loss.
 However, switching your goal to healthy lifestyle changes can be just as restrictive and stressful.